DJ Hero 2: Reception

 Reviewers found the soundtrack to provide a wider range of genres, moving away from hip-hop and into house and dance genres, to appeal to more players.
 Helgeson considered that the mixes were "uniformly great", and balanced popular artists with skilled DJ mixers.
 MacDonald stated the soundtrack was "faultless" and that while featuring a large number of songs from the club scene, the soundtrack is "still a powerful draw if you don't know or even like the music".
 Official Xbox Magazine UK's Mike Channell believed the "mashups also feel even more playful this time around", creating new interpretations of the lyrics of songs through the mixing.
 Cian Hassett of PALGN called the setlist "the most incredible fusion of contrasting genres known to man".
 Some critics commented that they felt the first game's track list was better; Damien Hatfield of IGN felt there was "more variety" in the original game's mix and better representation within certain genres, while Brown favored DJ Hero's set for "how it mixed together frequently disparate tracks" and that many mixes in the sequel favored too much of one song in the mix.

 The NPD Group's North American sales estimates for DJ Hero 2 during its launch month were 59,000 units.
 Combined sales in North America of DJ Hero 2 and Guitar Hero: Warriors of Rock were below one million in 2010, 63% below the total sales of Guitar Hero 5, DJ Hero, and Band Hero from 2009.
 As a result of faltering sales for its Guitar Hero series, Activision shuttered its Guitar Hero division, cancelling at least one planned game for 2011.
 The closure also affects the DJ Hero series, as Activision has stated that they do not expect to publish a music game during 2011.

+During the 14th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated DJ Hero 2 for "Outstanding Achievement in Soundtrack".